Photograph of Wilson's Bird-of-paradise

 Snow Petrel Pagodroma nivea

-There are many petrels to choose from but this one is truly exceptional and not only because it is the most southerly breeding bird, raising its young in mountains up to 240 km (150 miles) inland from the coast of Antarctica.
-The best places in the world to see Snow Petrel include Antarctica and its surrounding islands, as far away as South Georgia, which are visited on some cruises to Antarctica and on the Atlantic Odyssey.
+'Seabirds are real birds' seabird enthusiasts say, partly because they are so dynamic in flight.
+This is certainly the case with petrels and there are many with a good claim to be on this list, especially the many pterodroma petrels but Snow Petrel does stand out as truly exceptional, and not only because it is the most southerly breeding species of bird, with some pairs raising their young in mountains up to 240 km (150 miles) inland from the coast of Antarctica.
+The best places in the world to see Snow Petrels include Antarctica and its surrounding islands, as far away as South Georgia, which are visited on some cruises to Antarctica and on the Atlantic Odyssey.

-One of the best-looking storm petrels with what is arguably the best action as well, bouncing across the ocean on its long legs.
-It is widespread and may be seen in several places worldwide but the best places in the world to see White-faced Storm Petrel include Madeira, Lanzarote in the Canary Islands, Massachusetts, Eastern Australia and, best of all, in the Hauraki Gulf near Auckland on North Island, New Zealand.
+One of the best-looking storm-petrels with what is arguably the best action as well, 'bouncing' across the ocean on its long legs.
+It is widespread and may be seen in several places worldwide but the best places in the world to see White-faced Storm-petrel include Madeira, off Lanzarote in the Canary Islands, a long way off Massachusetts, off Eastern Australia and, best of all, in the Hauraki Gulf near Auckland on North Island, New Zealand.

 Red-billed Tropicbird Phaethon aethereus

 There are three species of tropicbird, all of which are wonderful flyers, but this is arguably the smartest.
-It occurs in the tropical east Pacific Ocean, Atlantic Ocean and Middle East and may be seen in many places but the best places in the world to see Red-billed Tropicbird include Baja California, Central Mexico, Tobago and Galapagos.
+It occurs in the tropical east Pacific Ocean, Atlantic Ocean and Middle East and may be seen in many places but the best places in the world to see Red-billed Tropicbird include Baja California, Central Mexico, Tobago, Galapagos and Senegal.
+The other two species of tropicbird are Red-tailed (rubricauda) which ranges from off East Africa across the Indian Ocean to Indonesia, Australia and the Pacific, and White-tailed (lepturus) which occurs throughout tropical seas and north through the Caribbean to Bermuda.

 Photograph of Magnificent Frigatebird